fhiso/tsc-governance/priorities.md

 # Current priorities

-The following have been identified by the TSC as the current priorities
+The following have been identified by the TSC as the current priorities:

-1. Consensus on the nature of vocabularies within future FHISO standards.
+1. Build consensus on the nature of vocabularies within future FHISO standards.
 A [draft](/policies/vocabulary) of such a policy is available.

-2. The establishment of a vocabulary for the description of family history and genealogical sources, suitable for the algorithmic construction of citations in various formats.
+2. Produce a citation element vocabulary identifying the various descriptive elements that might reasonably be needed in the algorithmic construction of citations to family history or genealogical sources.

-3. The establishment of a source derivation vocabulary.
+3. Produce a source derivation vocabulary.